sjkelleyjr/Deadlock/outline/writing_notes.md

 - Use "Taskly" for the internal project management system
 - Don't use "JIRA" or "EnterpriseJIRA" - too obvious

-### Tone Reminders
+### Tone Reminders - UPDATED FOR ESCALATING STAKES
-- Characters don't grow or collaborate - they just survive in their own ways
-- No explicit statements about nothing changing at the end
+**For Corporate/Plot-Driven Chapters:**
+- Characters start with individual survival strategies but are forced to adapt
+- Their usual approaches become more dangerous and risky over time
+- The company's dysfunction escalates to crisis levels
+- They're eventually forced to work together when individual strategies fail
-- Focus on cynical camaraderie, not friendship
+- Focus on escalating consequences, not just survival

-- Individual survival strategies, not coordinated resistance
+**For Character Sketch Chapters:**
+- Focus on character depth and personal life
+- Show the human side of characters outside of work
+- Can include character growth and reflection
+- These chapters provide balance and humanity to the story

-### Chapter Structure
+### Chapter Structure - UPDATED FOR ESCALATING STAKES
+**For Corporate/Plot-Driven Chapters (1, 4-27):**
-- Each chapter focuses on a specific corporate incident
+- Each chapter should build on previous chapters and have higher consequences
-- Characters respond individually to the same situation
-- They share cynical observations but don't work together
+- Characters' previous victories should come back to haunt them
+- Management should become more suspicious and desperate over time
+- The company's dysfunction should reach crisis levels
-- End with them continuing to survive in their own ways
+- End with escalating tension, not just survival

+**For Character Sketch Chapters (2-3):**
+- Standalone character development pieces
+- Focus on personal life and individual perspective
+- No need to build on previous corporate events
+- Can end with character reflection or personal moments
+- These chapters provide depth and humanity to the characters

 ### Dialogue Style
 - Use first names in all casual conversation